 Some of these invalid clicks are simply accidental, with double clicks on links sometimes registering as valid (and costing you money).
 But click fraud is normally intentional and can be hard to guard against, although Google do have some processes in place to minimise the impact.

-Using a tool such as ClickCease is one of the most effective ways to ensure that you don’t fall victim to click fraud.
-It identifies bots and fraudulent activity and prevents any additional clicking activity from suspicious sources before it can become a bigger problem.
+Using a click fraud prevention software like ClickCease is one of the most effective ways to ensure that you don’t fall victim to click fraud.
+It stops and blocks bots and fraudulent activity and prevents any additional fraudulent clicks from suspicious sources before it can become a bigger problem.